Updated:

 Women

 Women from different ethnic backgrounds preferred jogging and running.
 However, whites and black women dominate participation in running and jogging around the park.
-There are also few women who engaged in weight lifting purposeful for reducing body fat, keeping fit and preventing possible cases of health risks.
+There are also few women who engaged in weight lifting purposeful for reducing body fat, keeping fit, and preventing possible cases of health risks.

 Most participants responded that they would like to see participation in sports and related activities increase among all ethnic groups in the park.
 There were also participants who want to try sporting activities they are not currently involved.
 This was common among main ethnic groups who visited the park often, particularly young participants.

 Most participants said that socioeconomic background and family responsibilities were hindrances to their frequent visits at the parks.
 This response was common among female participants.
 Other participants mentioned their works and jobs as main inhibiting factors with regard to sports participations.
-There were few cases of racism as a factor hindering participation in sport in the park.
+There were few cases of racism as a factor hindering participation in sports in the park.

 Discussion and Conclusion